 All of our waterfront restaurants have patios and boat docking services that allow patrons to enjoy their meal and sunset.

 Located in Cornelius, Port City Club is one of our waterfront restaurants that showcases Lake Norman from every dining room.
-It's fully enclosed patio is perfect for watching the sunset year round, but during the summer we love their gorgeous outdoor patio.
-Some of their most popular items on the menu are the Calamari Fritte, severed with a roasted garlic aioli and house marinara and the Seared Atlantic Salmon, served with the choice of one side.
-It is the ideal spot to sip on a cocktail and have a delicious dinner, while enjoying the sunset.
+It's fully enclosed patio is perfect for watching the sunset year-round, but during the summer we love their gorgeous outdoor patio.
+Some of their most popular items on the menu are the Calamari Fritte, severed with roasted garlic aioli and house marinara, and the Seared Atlantic Salmon, served with the choice of one side.
+It is the ideal spot to sip on a cocktail and have a delicious dinner while enjoying the sunset.